9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Add more notes on order by options in query_settings:
+    1. how ordering by search works.
+    2. On meta and meta_num, how these works.
+    3. On post__in.

 - Make the default component tabs collapsible?, to not show them, the options will appear to not be so many.

-- Add more order by options in query_settings "order posts by" collapsible.
-- Add more notes on order by options in query_settings.

 ### Query Settings